junxit/us-congress-bills-114/bill.md

 - **(d)** *Late-Payment and interest charges*
   - **(1)** *In general* Late-payment and interest charges may be levied on each person subject to the order who fails to remit an assessment in accordance with subsection (b).
   - **(2)** *Rate* The rate for late-payment and interest charges shall be specified by the Secretary.
-- **(e)** *Investment of assessments* Pending disbursement of assessments under a budget approved by the Secretary, a board may invest assessments collected under this section in—
+- **(e)** *Investment of assessments* Pending disbursement of assessments under a budget approved by the Secretary, the Board may invest assessments collected under this section in—
   - **(1)** obligations of the United States or any agency of the United States;
   - **(2)** general obligations of any State or any political subdivision of a State;
   - **(3)** interest-bearing accounts or certificates of deposit of financial institutions that are members of the Federal Reserve System; or
   - **(4)** obligations fully guaranteed as to principal and interest by the United States.
 - **(f)** *Assessment funds for Regional Initiatives*
-  - **(1)** *In general* The order shall provide that no less than 50 percent of the assessments (less administration expenses) paid by a manufacturer shall be used to support research, education, and promotion plans and projects in support of the geographic region of the manufacturer.
+  - **(1)** *In general* The order shall provide that no less than 50 percent of the assessments (less administration expenses) paid by a manufacturer shall be used to support research, education, and promotion programs and projects in support of the geographic region of the manufacturer.
   - **(2)** *Geographic regions* The order shall provide for the following geographic regions:
-    - **(A)** Region I shall comprise Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and West Virginia.
+    - **(A)** Region I shall comprise Connecticut, Delaware, the District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and West Virginia.
     - **(B)** Region II shall comprise Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia.
     - **(C)** Region III shall comprise Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
     - **(D)** Region IV shall comprise Arizona, Arkansas, Kansas, Louisiana, Missouri, New Mexico, Oklahoma, and Texas.